jcheong0428/jcheong0428.github.io/_posts/2017-10-20-Face-analysis-software-comparison.markdown

 # Facial AU predictions comparison to genuine facial expressions of emotion

 Here I compare the AU predictions between OpenFace and FACET on a facial expression recording we conducted while a participant watched a TV drama.

-But first of all, let's review the meaning of facial expression estimates from each software.

 OpenFace provides both AU intensity (e.g., AU12_r) and AU presence (e.g., AU12_c).
 The intensity is on a *5 point scale* (0:not present to 5:maximum intensity) representing the degree of activation.
 AU presence indicates whether an AU is visible on the face as a binary outcome.